MaterSim/PyXtal/doc/Background.rst

 Technically speaking, two crystals with the same lattice type and point group, but with different cell parameters, have different space groups.
 The space group is the set of all symmetry operations, and in this case the translational symmetry operations would be different.
 But typically when someone says space group, they actually mean the set of all space groups with the same lattice type and point group.
 In this sense, we say that there are 230 different space groups.
 This is the meaning of space group which we will use from now on, unless otherwise specified.
 This is useful, since we don't need to define a new space group every time we shrink or stretch a crystal by some small amount.

 Not every rotational symmetry is compatible with a 3D lattice.
 Specifically, only rotations of order 2, 3, 4, or 6 are found in real crystals (Note: pseudo-crystals may have different local symmetries, but lack long-range periodicity).
 As a result, only 32 point groups are found as subgroups of space groups.
 These are called the crystallographic point groups.
-So, by choosing a crystallographic point group, along with a compatible lattice, we define a space group.
-By "compatible lattice", we mean any lattice which maps onto itself under the symmetry operations of the chosen point group.
+So, by choosing a crystallographic point group, along with a **compatible lattice**, we define a space group.
+By **compatible lattice**, we mean any lattice which maps onto itself under the symmetry operations of the chosen point group.
 Because of this compatibility condition, the presence of a particular symmetry can tell you what kind of lattice is present.
 For example, a 6-fold rotation always belongs to a hexagonal lattice.
 A 3-fold rotation about one of the primary axes belongs to a trigonal axis, whereas a 3-fold rotation about the diagonal belongs to a cubic lattice.
 In this way, the lattice type can be determined from the Hermann-Mauguin symbol.

 In reality, a crystal is often distorted slightly from its ideal symmetrical state.
 As a result, two researchers may label the same crystal with different space groups.
 This phenomenon is called pseudosymmetry; it is when a crystal is close to possessing a certain space group, but is only slightly off.
 This is a real problem for computational crystallography, since numerical accuracy makes determining symmetry an imprecise business.
-For example, if an atom is located at (0,1/3,0), it will be encoded as something like (0,.33333,0) due to rounding.
+For example, if an atom is located at ``(0,1/3,0)``, it will be encoded as something like ``(0,.33333,0)`` due to rounding.
 As a result, it will be slightly off from the expected location, and the computer may not recognize the 3-fold symmetry.
-So, whenever you work with crystal symmetry, it is a good idea to allow some numerical tolerance (roughly somewhere between .001 and .03 Angstroms), so as to correctly assess the symmetry.
+So, whenever you work with crystal symmetry, it is a good idea to allow some numerical **tolerance** (roughly somewhere between ``.001`` and ``.03`` Angstroms), so as to correctly assess the symmetry.
 On the flip side, if a provided crystal is labeled as having P1 symmetry (which means no rotational symmetry was found), it is likely that some symmetry is actually present, but was not found due to numerical issues.

 Wyckoff Positions
 -----------------

-Because symmetry operations can be thought of as making "copies" of parts of an object, we can usually only describe part of a structure, and let symmetry generate the rest.
+Because symmetry operations can be thought of as making *copies* of parts of an object, we can usually only describe part of a structure, and let symmetry generate the rest.
 This small part of the structure used to generate the rest is called the asymmetric unit.
 However, not all points in the asymmetric unit are generated the same.
 If an atom lies within certain regions - planes, lines, or points - then the atom may not be "copied" as many times as other atoms within the asymmetric unit.
 A familiar example is in the creation of a paper snowflake.
 We start with a hexagon, then fold it into a single triangle 6 sheets thick.
 Then, if we cut out a mark somewhere in the middle of the triangle, the mark is copied 6-fold.
 However, if we instead cut out a mark alonng the triangle's edge, or at the tip, the marks will only have 3 or 1 copies:

 .. image:: ../images/PaperSnowflake.png
    :height: 256 px